 According to the product manual, the Seresto collar should be tightened enough so that the loose end of the collar pulls through the clasp at the end, and you should be able to fit two fingers between the two i.e. collar and neck.

 - This is the easiest way to identify who owns the dog, and most collars allow for easy attachment of identification tags.

 - Should your dog ever get lost or escape from the backyard, a collar can serve as an immediate visual signal to others that your dog has a home.
 Attached identification tags can also help you get your dog back to you safely.

-- While they are indispensable for identification, a dog collar may not always be the right choice as a training tool or control point on your dog.
-The collar can put significant pressure on some of your dog’s most delicate and vulnerable areas – such as the trachea, esophagus, thyroid gland, cervical vertebrae, and more.
+- While they are indispensable for identification, a dog collar may not always be the right choice as a training tool or control point for your dog.
+The collar can put significant pressure on some of your dog’s most delicate and vulnerable areas, such as the trachea, esophagus, thyroid gland, cervical vertebrae, and more.
 A quick, harsh tug on the leash or constant pulling from your pet can cause pain or damage to these important areas.

 - In addition, your dog’s collar may be more likely to slip and run away.
 This is especially true in dog breeds where the width of the neck and head are similar; sight hounds such as Greyhounds and Whippets often suffer from this issue.